Name: Julie Wilder

 Industry: Consumer Goods

 Reason for starting?
 In 2012, I made this for fun to teach my daughter about time.
-At the time I was co-owner of a very popular organic cafe and my communities local first movement.
+At the time, I was co-owner of a very popular organic cafe and my community’s local-first movement.
 I was super busy with no intention of pursuing this as an entrepreneurial avenue.
 I gifted a bunch for the holidays and threw some up for sale at the cafe on request.
 People bought it.
-The next year, purely out of curiosity to learn how the Etsy marketplace could be a tool to bring economic sovereignty to communities who lack access to capital and opportunity, I tested the calendar there as part of my localist economy interests.
+The next year, purely out of curiosity to learn how the Etsy marketplace could be a tool to bring economic sovereignty to communities that lack access to capital and opportunity, I tested the calendar there as part of my localist economy interests.
 As I exited the cafe in 2015, it became an economic necessity to put effort into what I truly considered a silly side project.
-After making $15k last year, primarily on my flagship product, it is now my goal to build this into a basic income so that I might take bigger risks with another social enterprise on a scale even bigger than my first cafe.
-Bonus that it’s a combo of my passions, skills and inner geek
+After making $15,000 last year, primarily on my flagship product, it is now my goal to build this into a basic income so that I might take bigger risks with another social enterprise on a scale even bigger than my first cafe.
+Bonus that it’s a combo of my passions, skills and inner geek.

-Biggest success: My most visible success was the decade of service to the Orlando community through my localist leaning radio show and igniting fierce pride of place as co-founder of our local first movement while being co-owner of a wildly successful cafe.
+Biggest success: My most visible success was the decade of service to the Orlando community through my localist-leaning radio show and igniting fierce pride of place as co-founder of our local-first movement, while being co-owner of a wildly successful cafe.
 I’ve seen the deep impact just a handful of people can have by starting a conversation.
-Now that I am redesigning my life to suit a single-parent household, I find it immensely rewarding to run a micro-enterprise from my home office and earning an income from my art and strategic consulting for fellow placemakers.
+Now that I am redesigning my life to suit a single-parent household, I find it immensely rewarding to run a micro-enterprise from my home office and earn an income from my art and strategic consulting for fellow placemakers.